red/web-redlake/content/en/products/openme.md

   - template: "1up"
     heading: "Open Messaging Environment."
     content: |-
       In design phase - stay tuned.
+SOme initial info to get you excited.
   - template: "media-feature"
     heading: "Open."
-    content: "Because in [RED](http://www.red-lang.org), we prefer to do things transparantly."
+    content: "Because in [RED](http://www.red-lang.org), we prefer to do things transparantly.
+In a world full of messaging products, our async group collaboration tools: OpenME will be open, so you can integrate fast and mold it to your use cases."
     image: "https://tailwindcss.com/img/card-top.jpg"
     image_position: "right"
   - template: "media-feature"